DUI License Suspension in South Carolina

 Once your request for an administrative hearing has been processed you may be eligible for a Temporary Alcohol License, which if granted, will allow you to drive without any restrictions.

 The administrative hearing is a separate and distinct action from the DUI charge itself.
 The hearing is in relation to your license suspension and is held in a different court from where the DUI charge will be heard.
-There is no jury, no judge, and the rules of court are different.
+There is no jury and the rules of court are different.
 The administrative hearing is your chance to challenge the police on whether there was probable cause to make an arrest for DUI and whether the breath test procedure was offered according to SLED documented procedures.

 How to Get Help?

-Call me at (843) 530-7813 or e-mail me with any questions or concerns regarding your Charleston DUI License Suspension because of a DUI arrest, you will speak directly with a Charleston DUI Attorney about your case.
+Call me at (843) 530-7813 with any questions or concerns regarding your Charleston DUI License Suspension because of a DUI arrest, you will speak directly with a Charleston DUI Attorney about your case.
 The DUI consultation is free and all discussions are confidential.
 Start working towards getting help you with your license suspension issues and DUI case today.